 - Weak Air Flow

 If you see water leaking from your air conditioner’s indoor unit, then your maintenance is overdue!
 The reason for water leaks from an air conditioner might be that the condensate drain of the system gets clogged up due to algae or fungi and causes the water to back up the pipe and into your home.
 Another possible reason for this AC problem could be that your condensate pump may have broken down completely and require replacement.

 Solution to water leaking indoors:

 The water leak is one of the common air conditioner problems and can be fixed with the help of a technician or even a home DIY solution.
 The clogged condensate pipe can be unclogged using a wet or dry vacuum.
-You can also pour 6 ounces of vinegar in the drain line to kill fungi or algae buildup.
-The exact location of the drain pipe within your unit may wary, so do consult the user manual beforehand.
+You can also pour 6 ounces of vinegar in the drain line to kill fungi or algae build-up.
+The exact location of the drain pipe within your unit may be wary, so consult the user manual beforehand.